Woodrow Wilson & the Red Neck Bar

 Change is disruptive at best and often brutal; ask Native Americans wiped out by European disease, blacks kidnapped from their homes in Africa to be packaged and shipped across an ocean to slavery, Jews shipped by the trainload to the gas chambers or the hundreds of thousands executed in the Gulag, starved in the Cultural Revolution or purged in Rwanda.
 History eventually condemns the worse, but obviously not enough to keep us vigilant.

 I’m heartened to see positive change in the South, even if too slow for some, too fast for others.
-Questioning change is healthy; ignoring it is not because change is constant and inevitable.
-And as Wilson noted, it usually gets people riled, except when honed by a dictator.
+Questioning change is healthy; ignoring it is not.
+Change is constant and inevitable.
+And as Wilson noted, it usually gets people riled.

 *The Breckenridge Outdoor Education Center (BOEC) is a non-profit in Breckenridge, Colorado offering outdoor programming for people with varying abilities.
 It is one of those unique programs where teacher often learns more than student.